leejo/battling_a_legacy_schema_with_dbic/presentation.md

 Note:
 - quote from Ovid
+- my first intro to dbic, don't want to go back
 - no writing same SQL over and over
 - concentrate on the business logic
 - objects